fabianaapateanu/training-mobile-basic-practice-project/README.md

    10. Verify the OK button is not displayed anymore
    11. Close the application

-The automated test scenarios described below is assuming that the application is not logged in.
+The automated test scenario implemented below is assuming that the application is not logged in.

 ## Test class
 We will make use of JUnit test framework capabilities and will use 3 types of methods in our test class: